isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/English.md

 ![](/images/Website%20Banners%20Subpage/948x260%20masterhead%20-%20Learning%20at%20Pei%20Hwa2.jpg)

 ### **Our Goal:**
-We aim to nurture every student to become a competent, confident &amp; empathetic communicator with discernment in thought &amp; creativity &amp; clarity in expression.
+We aim to nurture every student to become a competent, confident ; empathetic communicator with discernment in thought creativity clarity in expression.

 ## **Our School-based Programmes:**